phil294/tkbash/README.md

 		Add an action to be executed when the window is closed.
 Specify the commands to be executed using the --command option.
 Example: "tkbash mygui window --onclose --command 'echo tkbash now exits.'"
 The GUI will only exit once the --command has finished.
 	--exist
 		Prints 1 if the specified <gui_id> belongs to a running window, 0 otherwise.
+	--notitlebar, --nobar, --nocaption, --nodecorations, --tooltip, --popup, --overrideredirect
+		Important: This option is only considered at window creation.
+Thus, it should be part of the very first tkbash call made for this <gui_id>. - Make the GUI unmapped: The window cannot be moved, typed into, have hotkeys assigned etc. The window is automatically always-on-top and does not appear in the panel.
+This option might be interesting for creating a tooltip.
+Appropriate buttons should be configured so the user can actually close the window (see window --close).

 ELEMENTS
 	button / submit